atreyasha/dotfiles/develop.md

     2.  update script for `emacs`, `vim` and `pip` packages

-    3.  update script for package lists on `monix` repo and pushes afterwards
+    3.  dump `pip --user` package lists as well during update -\> `pip freeze --user`

-    4.  dump `pip --user` package lists as well during update -\> `pip freeze --user`
+    4.  update script for package lists and all relevant logs on `monix` repo with `git push` afterwards

     5.  coordinate all of these processes with `monix` tasks